US average mortgage rates steady

-WASHINGTON — U.S. long-term mortgage rates held steady this week, after falling for six straight weeks to reach their lowest levels in nine months.
+WASHINGTON — U.S. long-term mortgage rates held steady this week for the second straight week, sticking at their lowest levels in nine months after six weeks of decline.

-Rates remain far above last year’s levels, however.
-The key 30-year rate averaged 4.04 percent a year ago.

-The average rate for 15-year fixed-rate loans edged down to 3.88 percent from 3.89 percent last week.
+The average rate this week for 15-year, fixed-rate loans held at 3.88 percent.

-The decline in home borrowing rates in recent weeks has been a spur to prospective homebuyers, reflected in a spike in applications for mortgages.
+The decline in home borrowing rates in recent months has been a spur to prospective homebuyers.

-The recent easing of rates has come amid steep declines in the stock market and tumbling interest rates on the 10-year U.S. Treasury note — which influences long-term mortgage rates.
+The easing of rates came amid steep declines in the stock market and tumbling interest rates on the 10-year U.S. Treasury note — which influences long-term mortgage rates.
 The decline in rates could help boost home sales, which stumbled last year as higher borrowing costs eroded affordability.

-The head of the Federal Reserve last week signaled restraint and flexibility on setting interest rates, reassuring investors who had been sending stock prices lower out of fears that the Fed would tighten credit too much, possibly sending the economy into a recession.

-Mortgage applications jumped 13.5 percent in the week ended Jan.
-11 from a week earlier, reaching their highest level since February 2018, according to the Mortgage Bankers Association.
+Home purchases in many areas of the country have dipped, and price gains have slowed.
+Yet a rising number of middle-class Americans are finding that home ownership is unaffordable.

+In addition to rising mortgage rates, increases in home prices have been exceeding paychecks.
+And at a target price that families with a median income could afford, fewer homes are for sale.
+In the past year, the availability of homes that a middle-class family could buy has declined in 86 percent of the largest metro areas, according to an analysis of 49 cities released Wednesday by the real estate brokerage Redfin.

 To calculate average mortgage rates, Freddie Mac surveys lenders across the country between Monday and Wednesday each week.